Orlando Arcia Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

+- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 19th in the league.

-- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.15).
+- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.16).

 © 2023 Data Skrive.
 All rights reserved.